 Headlights are continually evolving to keep up with safety and styling.
 In 1979, when Import Car was first published, about eight sealed beam headlight part numbers could cover 99% of the imports on the roads.
 In the 1990s, the headlight bulb became part of an assembly mounted flush in the front end.
 Soon came halogen and other exotic gases to improve contrast and light output.

-Today, many sport and luxury import nameplate vehicles utilize high-intensity discharge (HID) lighting.
+In the 2000s, many sport and luxury import nameplate vehicles utilized high-intensity discharge (HID) lighting.
+Now, HID or Zenon technology is being replaced by LED headlights.
+But, there are a lot of European vehicles out there with HID lights.
 Here are five diagnostic tips to resolve issues with these systems.

 HID Diagnostic Tips